zauberkraut/roughsort/README.md

 For usage instructions, run (after building):
 `roughsort -h`

+To sort a randomly-generated array of random length, run:
+`roughsort`

 To sort a randomly-generated array of 20000 integers, run:
 `roughsort -n 20000`